 Shaun and Megan moved to Ethiopia in May 2013.
 Prior to that, they met, studied, and served in Hungary, at Calvary Chapel Bible College Europe.
-They were privileged to love–and be loved, disciple–and be discipled, and teach–and were taught.
-Both of their children, Jude and Sonya, were born there.
-They seek to be a support for the Ayeles, as well as the children and families Ebenezer supports.
+Their two oldest children, Jude and Sonya, were born in Hungary.
+Their two youngest children, Mia and Zeke, were born in Ethiopia.
+They seek to be a support for the Ayeles, and the children and families Ebenezer supports.

 Our aim is to share the love of Christ with the people of Africa by providing love and support for orphans, vulnerable children, and families.
 In an effort to align ourselves with the vision of ESMA, each board member, of their own resources, has traveled to Ethiopia to see the ministry firshand.
 This invaluable experience, allows us to function as a ministry to people, for the glory of God.
 Your prayers are encouraged, as we endeavor to continue to be wise stewards of the lives and resources God has entrusted to us.